opf/openproject/docs/user-guide/work-packages/work-package-relations-hierarchies/README.md

 ![work package relations](image-20200129145033802.png)

-Hierarchies can also be displayed from the work package list view.
+Hierarchies can also be displayed from the work package table view.
 To display work package hierarchies make sure the *Subject* column is displayed.
 You can activate or deactivate the hierarchy by pressing the icon next to the Subject.

 ![User guide display hierarchy](User-guide-display-hierarchy.png)